Forest Christmas (Present)

 Crib from Nigeria (1979)

-In these two African cribs a very clear regional character is to be recognized: The baby Jesus is black and the figures are strongly typed.
+In these two African cribs one can recognise a very clear regional character: The baby Jesus is black and the figures are strongly typified.

 Ebony relief of the Makonde ethnic group (2001)

-Donation by the priest L. KUNAMBI from Tanzania through B. KALS from Aix-la-Chapelle
+Donation by the priest L. KUNAMBI from Tanzania through B. KALS from Aachen